About Villa Ponti Bellavista, Lake Como, Italy

 Stage One, renovating 500mq of living area including eight bedrooms, three living areas and two kitchens as well as 200mq of terraces, was finished first.
-Stage Two, a garden wellness centre replete with spa and sauna, and a pool with an infinity edge to the lake, was completed in Villa Ponti Bellavista is now ready to receive guests.
+Stage Two, a garden wellness centre replete with sauna and a pool with an infinity edge to the lake, was completed in Villa Ponti Bellavista is now ready to receive guests.
 We look forward to welcoming you soon!